merzlab/QUICK-docs/docs/source/performance.rst

 Accuracy and Performance
 ========================

 The data reported in this section is solely intended for informative purpose.
 These were obtained using QUICK-21.03.
-Readers shall not use them for comparison with other quantum chemical codes.
-If you are interested in the latter, we highly encourage you to download latest QUICK version, compile and perform your own benchmarks.
+The code is continuously being improved.
+Readers shall not use the data presented here for comparison with other quantum chemical codes.
+If you are interested in doing so, we highly encourage you to download the latest QUICK version, compile and perform your own benchmarks.

 Accuracy of energies and gradients
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^